MujiSayed/mFiles/README.md

 #Uses
 1. Upload file by click on 'Add or drop file button'.
-2. Url will automaticall generate for this file to transfer.
+2. Url will automatically generate for this file to transfer.
-3. Copy generate url and sent it to  your users.
+3. Copy generate url and sent it to end user.
-4. You can set passwork in file.
+4. You can set password in file.

 #Note
-1. I you close the browser after upload files and before download, Then it will not transfer to end user because mFiles used browse to browser sharing.
+1. If you close the browser after upload files and before download, Then it will not transfer to end user because mFiles used browse to browser sharing.

+#License

+Copyright (C) 2015  MicroHealthLLC

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>